 Hwoarang rescuing Jin in his ending, and realizing that his power is all his own.

 Heihachi's entrance at the start of the final boss battle.
 The fever-pitch audience and the pro wrestling-style entrance ramp gives the match a big fight feel that is hard to equal.

 In his ending, Jin beating Devil-powered Kazuya and Heihachi to a pulp, at a time when he has very little idea how the Devil Gene works.

 Asuka jumping off a building on a bike to save a kitten in the opening.

 Hell, the intro in general.
-It's the longest intro in the series (three and a half minutes), it's all in a highly-realistic CGI that still looks good even a decade later, and it really does not pull punches when it comes to content, kicking off with a truly epic hand-to-hand fight between Heihachi and Kazuya vs. a squadron of JACK-4s, followed by a lengthy title sequence introducing the rest of the cast, totaling 31 characters,note no seconds wasted.
+It's the longest intro in the series (three and a half minutes), it's all in a highly-realistic CGI that still looks good even a decade later, and it really does not pull punches when it comes to content, kicking off with a truly epic hand-to-hand fight between Heihachi and Kazuya vs. a squadron of JACK-4s, followed by a lengthy title sequence introducing the rest of the cast, totaling 31 characters,note The only ones' missing are Mokujin and Jin, and Jin is sort of represented by Devil Jin, who does appear. no seconds wasted.
 There's a reason many fans have called it the best opening of the series, if not fighting games in general.

 Tekken Tag Tournament 2

 Bob's endings certainly count.
 He dresses up as a superhero to protect innocent civilians from dangerous situations, using his SPEEED and WEIGHT!.
 Made even more awesome by the comic book style they're done in.